tarantool/doc/doc/contributing/docs/markup.rst

     .. // your comment here

-The starting symbols ".. //" do not interfere with the other rST markup, and they are easy to find both visually and using grep.
-There are no symbols to escape in grep search, just go ahead with something like this:
+The starting characters ``.. //`` do not interfere with the other rST markup, and they are easy to find both visually and using ``grep``.
+There are no characters to escape in grep search, just go ahead with something like this:

 ..  code-block:: console

     $ grep ".. //" doc/sphinx/dev_guide/*.rst

-These comments don't work properly in nested documentation, though (e.g. if you leave a comment in module -> object -> method, sphinx ignores the comment and all nested content that follows in the method description).
+These comments don't work properly in nested documentation, though.
+For example, if you leave a comment in module -> object -> method, Sphinx ignores the comment and all nested content that follows in the method description.